Ericsson/dataplanebook/_sources/glossary.rst.txt

    Network stack
-      A network stack, also known as a protocol stack, is an implemention, usually in software, of a family or :term:`suite<network protocol suite>` of network protocols.
+      A network stack, also known as a protocol stack, is an implementation, usually in software, of a family or :term:`suite<network protocol suite>` of network protocols.

    Mythical Man-Month
-      In the book titled *The Mythical Man-Month: Essays on Software Engineering*, Fredrick Brooks of IBM debunks the myth that a software project can be estimated in man months.
-In particular, he observes that the communcation overhead grows in non-linear fashion as people are added to the project.
+      In the book titled *The Mythical Man-Month: Essays on Software Engineering*, Fredrick Brooks of IBM debunks the myth that a software project can be estimated in man-months.
+In particular, he observes that the communication overhead grows in non-linear fashion as people are added to the project.

+   Parallelism
+      The term parallel, as used in this book, is reserved for situations when two or more tasks are literally performed during the same, or at least overlapping, time period.
+To result of various time sharing schemes (e.g., multitasking or temporal hardware threading), the term :term:`concurrency` is used instead.

+      This books mostly concern itself with parallelism on the level of software threads, and their execution on CPU cores.
+In that case, parallel execution of two threads only occurs they are literally executed on different CPU cores (or :term:`hardware threads <Hardware threading>` on the same core), at the same time.

+      A superscalar CPU core is also parallel in the sense that two or more instructions from the same instruction stream may be executed at the same time (e.g., using different core execution units, or at different stages at the CPU pipeline).

    Preemption Safety
       A operation is preemption safe in case the preemption of a